Gerstep/News360-SDK/Android.md

 ## Tracking user content

-In order to enable personalization you should send the data about non-promo content reads.
+In order to enable personalization you should pass the data about non-promo content reads.
 To do that you should use `trackRead(ContentEvent event)` method that accepts **ContentEvent** parameters.

 ```java
 ContentEvent event = new ContentEvent();